ZhangBanger/zhangbanger.github.io/_posts/2015-11-16-allen-ai-challenge-part-1.md

 In order to represent this matrix in a useful latent space, we need construct linear map(s) that represent the data in a dense form.
 LSA uses [Singular Value Decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition), a method which factorizes the matrix $X$into 3 matrices with certain properties:

 $$
-X = U\Sigma V
+X = U\Sigma V^T
 $$

 * $U$ is a unitary matrix (orthogonal in real space) contains columns called left-singular vectors, which are the eigenvectors of $XX^T$
 * $V$ is a unitary matrix (orthogonal in real space) contains columns called right-singular vectors, which are the eigenvectors of $X^TX$
 * $\Sigma$ is a diagonal matrix where the diagonal elements are called singular values, which are the square roots of the eigenvalues of $X^TX$
-* $X^TX$ is just the covariance matrix, and [it's provable that the eigenvalues are the variances](http://math.stackexchange.com/questions/1217862/why-the-principal-components-correspond-to-the-eigenvalues) (link talks about PCA, which uses SVD under the hood).
+* $X^TX$ and $XX^T$ are covariance matrices, and [it's provable that the eigenvalues are the variances](http://math.stackexchange.com/questions/1217862/why-the-principal-components-correspond-to-the-eigenvalues) (link talks about PCA, which uses SVD under the hood).
+These represent term and document covariances.

 **Power Iteration**
 The eigenvalues/eigenvectors are learned using an algorithm called [Power Iteration](https://en.wikipedia.org/wiki/Power_iteration).
 Power Iteration produces the eigenvalue $\lambda$ and eigenvector $v$ such that $Xw = \lambda w$.
 It actually doesn't decompose a matrix directly, but is a neat trick that avoids computing the covariance matrix $XX^T$, and is based on certain assumptions that you can read upon.